 If you've got a regular newsletter, point people to your new podcast.
 On social media, share what you've launched.
 For a little PR, approach relevant blogs and online publications, asking if they're putting together any recommended podcast guides.
 Do talks and workshops.
 Use LinkedIn.

 You'll know that launching a podcast isn't enough; it will take an ongoing commitment to marketing if you're going to make it a success.

 Don't overthink it

-One final point, you won't be alone in feeling petrified in launching a podcast.
+One final point, you won't be alone in feeling petrified about launching a podcast.
 It's a pretty brave thing to do, even for seasoned pros.
 If you have been stalling for a while, consider why.
 Don't think you're good enough?
 You can't expect to be an expert overnight.
 Think you're too late to the podcasting game?
 It's still early days, to be honest.
 Are you worried about bad reviews?
 That will happen, sadly, but you might get some helpful feedback to improve.

 The critical thing to ask yourself is this: do you want to podcast?
 Does it excite you?
 Will it give you and your business a boost?
 Great.
 What's the worse that can happen?
 You publish eight episodes, and that's it?
 So what.
 You tried.
-At least you did something, learnt something, faced your fears.
+At least you did something, learnt something, and faced your fears.
 How could you possibly lose?

 Launching a podcast isn't for everyone.
 It takes a lot of time and commitment; not to mention upfront investment (I'm aware some of my recommendations aren't cheap).
 But you won't be reading this if you're not already halfway towards starting your own.

-I've covered quite a lot of ground here.
+We've covered quite a lot of ground here.
 There's too much to share in one tips article.
 But this guide should get you going.